How Heroku Works

 Releases

-Earlier, this article stated that to run your application on a dyno, the Heroku platform loaded the dyno with your most recent slug.
-This needs to be refined: in fact it loads it with the slug and any config variables you have assigned to the application.
-The combination of slug and configuration is called a release.
+Earlier, this article stated that to run your application on a dyno, the Heroku platform loaded the dyno with the most recent version of the build artifact.
+This needs to be refined: in fact it loads it with the build artifacte and any config variables you have assigned to the application.
+The combination of the two is called a release.

-Terminology (Preliminary): Releases are an append-only ledger of slugs and config vars.
+Terminology (Preliminary): Releases are an append-only ledger of your app’s build artifact and config vars.

 All releases are automatically persisted in an append-only ledger, making managing your application, and different releases, a cinch.
 Use the heroku releases